 Complimentary Guided Tours

-Informational brochures on the gardens are available, but the way to get the most from your experience is to enjoy one of the free guided tours.
+Informational brochures on the gardens are available, but the way to get the most out of your experience is to enjoy one of the free guided tours.

 In the summer the tours start about once every hour, and in other seasons they run just a few times per day.
 The tours take up to about 45 minutes and are interesting, informative and highly recommended.
 If you skip the tour, you’ll miss out on a lot.